Following the 6th Netherlands ALMA Science Day, on Thursday, December 8, 2022, we will host an ALMA Data Reduction Training Day in-person in HL 111.

-The training will begin at 9 AM and continue into the afternoon with coffee breaks and an hour lunch break.
-In the first part, the Allegro team will be presenting a series of talks that cover the following topics: how to go from the archive to obtaining calibrated visibilities, calibration, imaging, self-calibration, and analysis tools.
-There will be a short Question & Answer session at the end of each talk (approximately five minutes), with a longer general Q&A session at the end of the talk series.
+The training will begin at 9:30 AM and continue into the afternoon with coffee breaks and an hour lunch break.
+The Allegro team will be presenting a series of talks that cover the following topics: how to go from the archive to obtaining calibrated visibilities, calibration, imaging, self-calibration, and analysis tools.
+There will be a short Question & Answer session at the end of each talk (approximately five minutes).

 * Note that this is a rough schedule as we plan to dedicate plenty of time for questions after each session.

 Note that this is not the old observatory in the center of Leiden.
 Instructions on how to get to Leiden Observatory, including transportation from Schiphol Airport or the central trains station, can be found here.
 Note that these instructions specify the route to the Lorentz Center, which is in the building on the right in the photo below (Oort building).
 The event will be held in the joining taller building – Huygens building.
 Leiden Observatory is located on the 4-5th floors of both buildings, and the Allegro offices are located on the 11th floor of the Huygens building.

 Locations inside the building

 Workspaces reserved for the ALMA Data Reduction Training Day on December 9, 2022 are located in room HL-111 on the 1st floor of the Huygens building.
 There is a reception at the entrance of the building where they can provide you with directions.